 Accessibility is a key component of web design but easy to forget when it’s not at the top of your mind.
 However, disability and impairment are a fact of life for many of your readers, and it’s just as important to accommodate those individuals online as it is in the real world.

 Accessibility for web design focuses on three main areas: compatibility with tools like text-to-speech and magnification readers, usability for the visually or cognitively impaired, and navigability for those with physical disabilities.

 1. Use Content Tools with Accessibility Features

 Accessible web design gets a lot easier when your tools inherently support its key features.
-The best content management systems (CMS) have a variety of methods for enabling and encouraging accessible web design, but even systems without those features can become accessible with the right website template on top.
+The best content management systems (CMS) have various methods for enabling and encouraging accessible web design.
+Still, even systems without those features can become accessible with the right website template on top.